icopy-site/awesome/docs/awesome/awesome-wagtail.md

 - [wagtail-opengraph-image-generator](https://github.com/candylabshq/wagtail-opengraph-image-generator) - Assists you in automatically creating Open Graph images for your Wagtail pages.
 - [wagtail-redirect-importer](https://github.com/Frojd/wagtail-redirect-importer) - Your friendly neighborhood importer that lets you import redirects from different tabular data formats, such as .csv and .xls
 - [wagtail-meta-preview](https://github.com/rinti/wagtail-meta-preview) - Adds ability to get share previews for Facebook, Twitter and Google in the Wagtail admin.
+- [Wagtail Yoast](https://github.com/Aleksi44/wagtailyoast) - A tool to improve readability of your texts with SEO recommendations.

 ### Analytics